mvied/wordpress-https/readme.txt

 In the Publish box on the add/edit post screen, a checkbox for 'Force SSL' has been added to make this process easy.
 See Screenshots if you're having a hard time finding it.

-= I changed my SSL Host and now I can't get into my admin panel! = Go to your wp-config.php file and add this line.
-Hit any page on your site, and then remove it.
+= I changed my SSL Host and now I can't get into my admin panel! = Go to /wp-content/plugins/wordpress-https/wordpress-https.php and uncomment (remove the two forward slashes before) the line below, or go to your wp-config.php file and add this line.
+Hit any page on your site, and then remove it or comment it out again.
 `define('WPHTTPS_RESET', true);`

 = I'm getting 404 errors on all of my pages.
 Why? =